zepez/weather/README.md

 ### Weather web scraper

 This is a web scraper written in Go.
-Currently scrapes [Restoration NewsMedia](https://restorationnewsmedia.com/) for Wilson, North Carolina only.
+Currently scrapes [forecast.weather.gov](https://www.weather.gov/) for Wilson, North Carolina only.
 Using [Colly](http://go-colly.org/).

 This is a work in progress.
 To do: